-The LG SM9000 is one of LG's top 4k LCD TVs this year and is the replacement for the 2018 LG SK9000.
+The LG SM9000 is one of LG's top 4k LED TVs from 2019 and is the replacement to the LG SK9000.
 The SM9000 is nearly identical to the LG SM9500, but has a less powerful local dimming feature, and isn't as bright.
-The main competitors to the SM9000 are the LG SM9500, LG SM8600, and VA TVs like the Sony X950G, the Vizio P Series Quantum 2019, and the Sony X850G.
+The main competitors are the LG SM9500, LG SM8600, and VA TVs like the Sony X950G, and the Vizio P Series Quantum 2019.

-The LG SM9000 has an excellent design, nearly identical to the SM9500.
-It has a central stand, which requires less space on a table, and the back of the leg can be used for cable management, which is convenient.
-It has a sleek, modern design, the TV is very thin, and it looks great wall-mounted.
-Unfortunately, the TV wobbles a lot when nudged or if the table isn't very steady.
+The LG 55SM9000PUA has an excellent design, nearly identical to the LG SM9500.
+It has a central stand and the back of the leg can be used for cable management, which is convenient.
+It has a sleek and modern design, the TV is very thin, and it looks great wall-mounted.

-Some of the inputs are on the back of the TV, but the most commonly used inputs face to the side, which is great as they are still accessible when wall-mounted.
+Some of the inputs are back-facing, but the most commonly-used inputs face to the side, which is great as they're still accessible when wall-mounted.
 The back of the stand is hollow, and can be used for cable management.

-We had to exchange our SM9000 twice, as the first two units we purchased were physically damaged in the box.
-We don't know if this is at all indicative of an issue with LG, or if it's isolated to that particular retailer, so we didn't include this in our build quality score.
+Note that we had to exchange our TV twice, as the first two units we purchased were physically damaged in the box.
+We don't know if this is at all indicative of an issue with LG, or if it's isolated to that particular retailer, so we didn't include this in our scoring.

-The SM9000 has a full array local dimming feature, but unfortunately, it is mediocre.
-It has fewer zones than the SM9500, and there is a lot more blooming.
-When displaying small, bright objects, the TV over compensates, and dims them too much.
+This TV has a full array local dimming feature, but unfortunately, it's mediocre.
+It has fewer zones than the LG SM9500, and there's a lot more blooming.
+When displaying small, bright objects, the TV overcompensates and dims them too much.
 Zone transitions are slightly more noticeable as well.

 The 'High' setting crushes small objects even worse, so we recommend the 'Medium' setting.

-Good peak brightness, but the LG SM9000 is significantly less bright than the SM9500 and slightly dimmer than the SK9000.
+Okay peak brightness, but the LG SM9000 is significantly less bright than the LG SM9500.
 Small windows are aggressively dimmed by the TV, as shown by the significant decrease in brightness with the 2% window.
 This is especially noticeable in dark scenes with small, bright highlights.

 We measured the peak brightness after calibration, using the 'ISF Expert (Dark Room)' Picture Mode, with Backlight set to '100', LED Local Dimming set to 'Medium', and Color Temperature set to 'Warm2'.

-Decent peak brightness, but the SM9000 isn't quite as bright as the SK9000, and peak brightness is much lower than the SM9500.
+Mediocre peak brightness and it doesn't get bright enough to truly bring out highlights.
 When displaying small bright objects, the TV gets bright but quickly fades, as you can see by the difference between the 2% peak, and 2% sustained measurements.

 We measured the peak brightness before calibration, using the 'Cinema HDR' Picture Mode, with Backlight set to '100', LED Local Dimming set to 'High', and Color Temperature set to 'Warm2'.

-If image accuracy isn't as important to you, the 'Vivid' picture mode is brighter.
-We measured a peak brightness of 1042 nits with the 10% window using the 'Vivid' picture mode, and local dimming set to 'Medium'.
+If image accuracy isn't as important to you, the 'Vivid' Picture Mode is brighter.
+We measured a peak brightness of 1042 nits with the 10% window using the 'Vivid' Picture Mode, and LED Local Dimming set to 'Medium'.

-Like most IPS TVs, this display has a good viewing angle.
-The image remains accurate to a wide angle, then starts to lose accuracy, and the image gets washed out gradually.
+Like most IPS TVs, this display has good viewing angles.
+The image remains accurate when viewing from the side, ideal for wide seating arrangements.

-This TV has excellent reflection handling, but the semi-gloss coating isn't able to fully diffuse reflections across the screen.
+This TV has impressive reflection handling, but the semi-gloss coating isn't able to fully diffuse reflections across the screen.
 This shouldn't be an issue in most rooms, though.